Backbak100/hello-world/README.md

 but it gets increasingly more complex and boring and the language changes

-Learning how to use GitHub, so I think this will help- probably
+Learning how to use GitHub (and learning how to program in general), so I think this will help-

+probably